ReproNim/coco2019-training/README.md

 ## install virtual box
 ## download the ova file

-# OHBM 2018 Reproducibility Course Schedule
+# SFN 2018 Reproducibility Course Schedule

 ## Stats components
 * sampling : do we get the same results with sampling